alejandro-alzate/srt-lua/README.md

 ## Features
 - Simple API
-- "Fast" (The code as 4/feb/24 does very messed stuff but the files that this library deals with are gennerally small)
+- Easy to work with

 ## Getting started
 1. 📡 Get a copy of srt.lua from the [Official Repository](https://github.com/alejandro-alzate/srt-lua) or [From Luarocks](https://luarocks.org/modules/alejandro-alzate/srt)